AlexWebLab/bootstarter/README.md

 # bootstarter

-Blank HTML/CSS/JS template for new projects based on Bootstrap and enhanced with useful plugins —
+Blank HTML/CSS/JS template for new projects based on Bootstrap and enhanced with useful plugins.